-Almost every RV found in the market comes equipped with a power cord, which you can use to plug the electrical system at a campground.
+Almost every RV found in the market comes equipped with a power cord, which you can use to plug in to the electrical system (aka shore power) at a campground.
 These electrical plugs are determined by the wiring in the RV and the amount of power necessary to run all the different features in that RV.

-These plugs also known as shore power connections are either — the 30 amp and the 50 amp.
-Some smaller or older Rvs may have 15 amp connections but this is unusual.
+Your RV electrical plug should match the required amps of your RV.
+These plugs – also known as shore power connections – can be 30 amp or 50 amp.
+Some smaller or older RVs may have 15 amp connections but this is unusual.